 - Open a new Web browser tab to User Provisioning at https://cleaf.vcccd.edu/admin/users/.
 (Or, from the CourseLeaf Console, click "User Provisioning" in the CourseLeaf navigation section in the left margin.)
-Sign into the portal if you are redirected there. - In the upper right corner of the window, immediately below "You are logged in as <user-ID>", click the icon.
-ONEW (This may have no visible effect, but in some cases, it will clear pre-existing entries in the data entry section immediately below the table of user IDs.) - 3.
+Sign into the portal if you are redirected there. - In the upper right corner of the window, immediately below "You are logged in as <user-ID>", click the ONEW icon.
+(This may have no visible effect, but in some cases, it will clear pre-existing entries in the data entry section immediately below the table of user IDs.) - 3.
 If the browser window is small enough that a vertical scroll bar is available, scroll to the bottom of the page.
 (Keyboard users may press the "End" button to accomplish this.)
 Otherwise skip this step and continue with the one that follows. - 4.
 Complete all the boxes in the data entry section below the table of user IDs by clicking each box and typing the data requested. - User ID: This must be set to the first portion (preceding "@vcccd.edu") of the user's VCCCD email address.
 (There is no password because users log in through the portal.)
-Do not click the Become... button unless you need to log in as that user. - First Name: This is the given name by which the user would like to be known. - Last Name: This is the surname by which the user would like to be known.
+Do not click the Become...
+Button unless you need to log in as that user. - First Name: This is the given name by which the user would like to be known. - Last Name: This is the surname by which the user would like to be known.
 It usually agrees with the surname portion of the user's email address, but this is not required. - Email Address: The user's VCCCD email address.
 (The user will receive auto-notifications from CourseLeaf CIM at this address.) - Authorization Area(s): This field identifies the user's college; specify 1 for Moorpark, 2 for Oxnard, or 3 for Ventura.
 If the user will write curriculum at more than one college, separate with commas (for example: 2,3).
 Since CIM is a district-wide system, this value restricts the submission of curriculum proposals to the queue of the user's college.
 Although this is a large box and appears designed for an ample amount of text, please do not enter any other data here. - 5.
 Click the Save button to submit the new user's data. - 6.
 Most new users will also need to have one or more roles assigned to them.
-See the subsection titled Assigning or Changing a User's Role(s) on page 29 of this document. - 7.
+See the subsection titled Assigning or Changing a User's Role(s) on page 38 of this document. - 7.
 A few new users may also need to be granted system administrator privileges.
-See the subsection titled User Account Management on page 28 of this document. - 8.
+See the subsection titled User Account Management on page 37 of this document. - 8.
 What can go wrong: A few users have case-sensitive user IDs in the portal.
-If you add a user (say "mbowen"), and if he/she still reports not being able to log in to CourseLeaf, and if you have verified there are no typos in the user ID, then return to User Provisioning, use the Find function to locate the account (or just scroll until you find it), and use the employ_bellete icon in the upper right corner to remove the account.
-Then re-enter the user ID with capitalized initials (e.g., "MBowen") and check that he/she can log in with this modification.
+If you add a user (say "mbowen"), and if he/she still reports not being able to log in to CourseLeaf, and if you have verified there are no typos in the user ID, then contact District IT and ask them to change the email address to all-lowercase.
+It may be necessary to delete and then re-enter the user after the email address is corrected.
+To remove the user, use the Find function to locate the account (or just scroll until you find it), and use the icon in the upper right corner to remove the account.
+Then re-enter the user ID and check that he/she can log in with this modification.
 Do not forget to click the Save button.